ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step04.md

 ## Prepare the Development Environment

-When we start developing a feature, we should start our development server and create a branch to work in.
+When we start developing a feature, we should start our development.

 1. `npm start` OR `ionic serve`
-1. `git checkout -b feature/layoutPages`

 ## Change the Tab Labels